-- Presence of depression (HADS-D score ≥8) - Stool pattern (diarrhoea-predominant, constipation-predominant, or mixed stool pattern) - Recruitment hub (West Yorkshire, Southampton, and West of England)
+- Presence of depression (HADS-D score ≥8) - Stool pattern (diarrhoea-predominant, constipation-predominant, mixed, or unclassified stool pattern) - Recruitment hub (West Yorkshire, Southampton, or West of England)

-Confirmation emails will be generated automatically and sent to the research nurse at the appropriate hub and the site PI.
-This will include details of follow-up schedule based on the date of randomisation.
+Confirmation emails will be generated automatically and sent to the research nurse/CSO at the appropriate hub and the site PI.
 These will not reveal treatment allocation, in order to maintain the blinding of the trial.